dzekelid/fees/_listings/stripe/application-fees-get-openapi.md

   /application_fees:
     get:
       summary: Get Application Fees
-      description: "Returns a list of application fees you\u2019ve previously collected.
+      description: Returns a list of application fees you???ve previously collected.
-        The application fees are returned in sorted order, with the most recent fees appearing first."
+        The application fees are returned in sorted order, with the most recent fees appearing first.
       operationId: getApplicationFees
       x-api-path-slug: application-fees-get
       parameters: